vmstio/vmstio/docus/content/rules/process.md

 ## Reports

-When a post is reported, all members of the staff receive an email alert and an alert message is posted to the "vmst.io Moderation" room in Matrix.
+When a post is reported, all members of the staff receive an email alert and an alert message is posted to the "vmst.io Moderation" room in Slack.
 Both alerts include links to the report in the Mastodon UI.

 Reports about members of the staff cannot be seen by that staff member in the Mastodon UI.

-For whatever action Moderators take on a report, in addition to the action being logged in the Mastodon system, they should post the action to the thread in Matrix as an indicator that they've followed up.
+For whatever action Moderators take on a report, in addition to the action being logged in the Mastodon system, they should post the action to the thread in Slack as an indicator that they've followed up.
-If you need to loop in another staffer for an assist do so via @mention within Matrix.
+If you need to loop in another staffer for an assist do so via @mention within Slack.

 ### Confidentiality